ProgrammingFire/hashnode-blog/cl14svndk00e10vnvashhdfa1.md

 }
 ```

-This Code Actually Performs Better Than The Previous One We Will Talk How It Does That After Benchmarking The Both Functions Let's Do Some Benchmarking Now With `Benchmark.NET` Library.
-If You Need To Know How To Use The Benchmark.NET Library To Benchmark .NET Code Read This Blog Post: [Benchmark Your .NET Code With Benchmark](https://programmingfire.com/benchmark-your-dotnet-code-with-benchmark-dotnet)
+This code actually performs better than the previous one we will talk about how it does that after benchmarking both functions let's do some benchmarking now with the `Benchmark.NET` library.
+If you need to know how to use the Benchmark.NET library to Benchmark.NET code read this blog post: [Benchmark Your .NET Code With Benchmark.NET](https://programmingfire.com/benchmark-your-dotnet-code-with-benchmark-dotnet)

 ## Benchmarks
 ### Defining Benchmarks